sringe/academic-kickstart/content/authors/jia-yuewen/_index.md

 ---
 # Display name
-name: 신승재<br/> Seung-Jae Shin
+name: Yuewen Jia

 # Username (this should match the folder name)
 authors:
-- shin-seungjae
+- jia-yuewen

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: External Graduate Student (Hyungjun Kim)
+role: External Graduate Student (Seoktae Kang)

 # Organizations/Affiliations
 organizations: